Mingyuan03/tp/docs/UserGuide.md

 * Edits the job at the specified `INDEX`.
 The index refers to the index number shown in the displayed job list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing job skills, the existing skills of the person will be removed i.e adding of skills is not cumulative.
+* When editing job skills, the existing skills of the person will be removed i.e. adding of skills is not cumulative.
 * You can remove all the job's skills by typing `js/` without specifying any skills after it.